russellane/tf2mon/README.md

 in-game to take those actions; such as issue `SAY` and `CALLVOTE KICK` commands.

-Other in-game key-bindings format `CHAT` messages that include the name, K/D Ratio and duel-score with the player's last victim or killer.
+Other in-game key-bindings taunt gamer's last victim/killer with a `CHAT` message customized with their name, k/d ratio, weapon and duel- score (`Taunt` and `Throe`).

-By default, `tf2mon` starts reading the console logfile from its end (`--no-rewind`), and continues to `--follow` it until interrupted.
+By default, `tf2mon` starts reading the con_logfile from its end (`--no-rewind`), and continues to `--follow` it until interrupted.

 #### Positional Arguments
+    con_logfile         TF2 console logfile; relative to `--tf2-install-dir`
-    con_logfile         Tf2 console logfile (default: `console.log`).
+                        (default: `console.log`).

 #### Options
     --rewind            Start from head of logfile (default: `False`).